Toenail Fungus: Symptoms, Causes, and Support Strategies

 Mix all of the ingredients and soak feet for 15 to 20 minutes.
 Essential oils are a great addition to foot baths.
 Essential oils with healing properties to treat foot fungus are listed below.
 Following your foot soak, rinse your feet with clean water, and pat dry with a clean towel.
 To avoid contaminating clean feet, put on clean socks and breathable shoes following your foot bath.

 You may also apply anti-fungal essential oils following these two recipes:

 Mix 3 drops of Tea Tree Oil with 2 drops of Oregano.
 Apply it directly on the toe fungus four times daily.

-Apply 5 drops of Formula 2 on fungal toenails four times a day.
+Apply 5 drops of Para 3 on fungal toenails four times a day.
 This also has biomolecular oxygen in it so it is the most effective strategy.

 Toenail fungus is a fungal infection affecting your toenails causing discoloration, thickening, brittleness, and other toenail issues.
 Conventional treatment strategies for toenail fungus only tend to address the symptoms.
 Unfortunately, without addressing the root cause issues behind your problem, your toenail fungus will keep returning.

 The good news is that by using a few natural support strategies you can address both your symptoms and the underlying causes to effectively remedy the problem.
 I recommend my top natural strategies for toenail fungus to improve your health and well-being.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 On our website, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out—our fantastic coaches are here to support your journey.